 That said, the types of things a solicitor will consider when claiming for financial losses includes whether there will be any long-term losses on top of any you already suffer.
 For instance, if a cybercriminal uses your personal information to apply for loans or mortgages, there might be a negative impact on your credit score for many years to come.

-Also, when they look at claims for psychological injuries, your solicitor will use medical specialists to help demonstrate what impact anxiety, depression or Post-Traumatic Stress Disorder (PTSD) has had on your relationships, work, education or life in general.
+Also, when they look at claims for psychological injuries, your solicitor will use medical specialists to help demonstrate what impact anxiety, depression, PTSD or stress due to a data breach has had on your relationships, work, education or life in general.

 So, there is some complexity in working out what compensation you can claim for, but it’s a really important process.
 Without this, you could miss out on the compensation you might receive.
 Therefore, why not contact us today to see if our team of specialist solicitors could support your case?
 And we could then handle potentially handle your Virgin Media data breach claim if there’s sufficient evidence.